Manochitra20/Employee_Database_Analysis_SQL/README.md

 **THE OUTPUT STRUCTURE:**

+i) Employee_ERD.png depicts the ERD of the tables.

-i) Tables.sql is containing my codes in SQL languages to query the data
+ii) Tables.sql is containing my codes in SQL languages to query the data

-ii) Analysis.sql is the codes for data modeling
+iii) Analysis.sql is the codes for data modeling

-iii) .ipynb checkpoints: Jupyter notebook contains codes and graphs for salary vs title analysis
+iv) .ipynb checkpoints: Jupyter notebook contains codes and graphs for salary vs title analysis

 **Requirements and Methodology:**